 Conflicts of interest: The different members of the Scheme may have competing interests.
-Conflicts of interest are discussed in more detail in the section above (Conflicts, related party transactions).
+Conflicts of interest are discussed in more detail in section 40 above (The risk of conflicts of interest, related party transactions).

 Ability to manage litigation: The Funder has rights under the Claim Funding Terms in the Scheme's constitution to instruct the Lawyers in the day-to-day management of the proceedings, to seek orders from the Court, and to make decisions in respect of the proceedings including acceptance of settlement offers (subject to certain obligations to consult the Lawyers and the representative party).
 Claimants may disagree with the Funder's decisions, and the Funder may be incentivised by its risk exposure to the costs of the proceedings to prefer its own interests ahead of the claimants'.